cschuijt42/so_long/README.md

 ## Asset Credits
 - The dungeon sprites are [dungeonOld_](https://analogstudios.itch.io/dungeonold) and the character sprites are [dungeonSprites_](https://analogstudios.itch.io/dungeonsprites), both by [analogstudios](https://analogstudios.itch.io/).
 - The GUI font is [monogram](https://datagoblin.itch.io/monogram) by [datagoblin](https://datagoblin.itch.io/).
 To get the font in a good bitmap layout, I used [Codehead's Bitmap Font Generator](https://github.com/CodeheadUK/CBFG).
-- The paper backdrop for the GUI comes from [Cryo's Mini GUI](https://paperhatlizard.itch.io/cryos-mini-gui).
+- The paper backdrop for the GUI comes from [Crusenho's GUI Essential pack](https://crusenho.itch.io/complete-gui-essential-pack), which is distributed under a CC-BY-ND license.